Oregon Lemon Law: Your Complete Legal Guide

 Step 3: Allow Required Repair Attempts

-You must give the manufacturer or dealer the opportunity to repair the vehicle:
+Give the manufacturer or dealer the opportunity to repair the vehicle:

-- 30+ calendar days out of service (60+ for motorhomes)
+- 30 or more cumulative calendar days out of service (60 or more for motorhomes)

-Step 4: Consult with an Attorney
+Step 5: Consult an Attorney

 The Oregon Department of Justice recommends contacting a private attorney if you believe you have been sold a lemon.
-The Oregon State Bar referral service can help you find appropriate legal representation at 503-684-3763 or toll-free in Oregon at 1-800-452-7636.
+The Oregon State Bar lawyer referral service can help you find legal representation at 503-684-3763 or toll-free in Oregon at 1-800-452-7636.

-Step 5: Consider Arbitration or Litigation
+Step 6: Consider Arbitration or Litigation

 Manufacturer Defenses